Low-light Pedestrian Detection in Visible and Infrared Image Feeds: Issues and Challenges: Pedestrian Detection in Low-Light Environment

-In general, the information fusion techniques for image enhancement subsume three stages--(i) a feature extractor that extracts features from the source inputs, (ii) an encoder that takes features from the two streams of visible and infrared (IR) data, and (iii) a reconstructor that combines encoded information into a final feature enhanced image.
+Fig.~\ref{Conseptional diagram} depicts the concepts of fusion techniques generally employed for feature enhancement in low-light pedestrian detection.
+It subsumes three stages--(i) a feature extractor that extracts features from the source inputs, (ii) an encoder that takes features from the two streams of visible and infrared (IR) data, and (iii) a reconstructor that combines encoded information into a final feature enhanced image.
+A general overview of the performance and limitations of existing fusion methodologies are compared and summarized in Table~\ref{tab:FusionTable} on page \pageref{tab:FusionTable}.